Bloom-host/BloomDocs/docs/games/palworld/update.md

 # Method 2
 First, stop your server.
 Then, go to the [Backups](/backups) tab.
-Make a backup just incase something goes wrong, after that go to Settings tab, click Reinstall.
+Make a backup just in case something goes wrong, after that go to Settings tab, click Reinstall.

 Server should now start up with the latest version!